toralf/torutils/README.md

 # torutils
 Few tools around a Tor relay.

-### Firewall scripts
+### Tor firewall
-*ipv4-rules.sh* and *ipv6-rules.sh* blocks ip addresses DDoS'ing the local Tor relays.
+*ipv4-rules.sh* and *ipv6-rules.sh* block ip addresses DDoS'ing the local Tor relay(s).
-They implement a simple rule for a remote ip address going to the local ORPort:
+They implement a simple rule for a remote ip address going to a local ORPort:
 *Allow only 2 inbound connections.*
 Otherwise the ip address gets blocked.
 A blocked ip address is released after 30 minutes, if it doesn't violate the rule any longer.

-Technically the ips are stored in a so-called [ipset](https://ipset.netfilter.org/).
+Technically the ip is stored in a so-called [ipset](https://ipset.netfilter.org/).

-An ipset can be modified by the command *ipset* itself or by *iptables*.
+An ipset can be modified by the command *ipset* or by *iptables*.

-`ipset-stats.sh` is used to list ip addresses (ie. a crontab entry):
+To list ip addresses *ipset-stats.sh* is used, eg. by a crontab entry:

 ```bash
 */30 * * * * d=$(date +\%H-\%M); /opt/torutils/ipset-stats.sh -d > /tmp/ipset4.$d.txt; /opt/torutils/ipset-stats.sh -D > /tmp/ipset6.$d.txt
 ```
-and to plot them:
+A hiistogram over the ip addresses stored in those files can plotted by:

 ```console
 $> # ipset-stats.sh -p /tmp/ipset4.??-??.txt